travi/karma-mocha-given/README.md

 }
 ```

-If using coffeescript to make the tests ready more like feature files, don't forget to use the Karma `preprocessor`:
+If using coffeescript to make the tests read more like feature files, don't forget to use the Karma `preprocessor`:

 ```js
 preprocessors: {